OswinLosper/oswin-losper-blog/content/pages/info.md

       career change to testing.

-      Currently Im a full time Automation Tester at 20fifty.
+      Currently Im a full time Senior QA Automation Engineer at 20fifty.

       We building solutions or thinking about the impact that Cloud Computing and AI has and will continue to have on the world and society.
 20fifty specialises in modern application development and serverless cloud computing.
 Combining human ingenuity + intelligent technology we consistently deliver intelligent, innovative and scalable solutions that work.

-      Before 20fifty I worked at Wyzetalk, a Company that specialising in digital employee solution that unleashes the potential of an entire workforce, before joining Wyzetalk, I worked for iPlatform, a company specialising in, insurance management software.
+      Before 20fifty I worked at Wyzetalk, a Company that specialising in a digital employee solution that unleashes the potential of an entire workforce, before joining Wyzetalk, I worked for iPlatform, a company specialising in, insurance management software.